AnggaR96s/Reforestation/README.md

-## What's black and white and read all over?
-The newspaper.
+## What do you call a duck that gets all A's?
+A wise quacker.